Tom Murphy Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in the league.
+- The 9.2 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in MLB.

-- The Angels have a 4.46 team ERA that ranks 19th across all league pitching staffs.
+- The Angels' 4.50 team ERA ranks 20th among all league pitching staffs.

-- Angels pitchers combine to surrender 138 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Angels pitchers combine to rank 25th in baseball in home runs given up (142 total, 1.3 per game).

-- The lefty's most recent appearance came on Saturday against the Toronto Blue Jays, when he threw 4 2/3 innings, surrendering two earned runs while giving up three hits.
+- In his most recent appearance on Sunday against the Toronto Blue Jays, the left-hander threw 6 1/3 innings, allowing one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.